Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/NPCs (Minor)/Edwina Thimble.md

 >^IntroText

 ### Description
-Maid at Beaverton Hall. [[Mystic Myrtle]] has employed her to eavesdrop and look for details she can purportedly use for physic demonstrations, but ⁠[[Harriet Adder]] is also using it for blackmail etc...
+Maid at [[Beaverton Hall]]. [[Mystic Myrtle]] has employed her to eavesdrop and look for details she can purportedly use for physic demonstrations, but ⁠[[Harriet Adder]] is also using it for blackmail etc...
 Refers to her as Miss Adams.

 ### Secrets
 - Employed by ⁠[[Mystic Myrtle]] to eavesdrop